Far-right politics in Israel: 2023 Huwara attacks

 Map of the surrounding area, showing Nablus and Balata Camp nearby, and several Israeli settlements.

 On 26 February 2023, in retaliation for the shooting of two Israeli settlers earlier the same day by an unidentified attacker, hundreds of Israeli settlers went on a violent late-night rampage in Huwara and other Palestinian villages in the Israeli-occupied West Bank, leaving one civilian dead and 100 other Palestinians injured, four critically, and the town ablaze.
 It was the worst attack stemming from Israeli settler violence in the northern West Bank in decades.

 Israeli soldiers were in the area while the rampage by the settlers unfolded and did not intervene.
 The rampage was called a pogrom by an Israeli commander in charge of the area.

 Israeli and Palestinian officials issued a joint declaration in Aqaba, Jordan to counter the recent round of Israeli–Palestinian violence.

-Smotrich's call for Huwara to be "wiped out"

 In the rampage's aftermath, Israeli Finance Minister Bezalel Smotrich, a far-right politician partly in charge of the administration of the West Bank, called for Huwara to be "wiped out" by the Israeli army.
 Condemnations from the United States, European Union, and Arab countries led to Smotrich retracting his comments and claiming they were said in the heat of the moment.

 Gaza war

-Statements from far-right ministers

 Israel's far-right ministers have made controversial comments during the Gaza war.